mboyea/nixos-config/README.md

 #### Partition The Drives

+Reproducibility is ideal, so we use [Disko] to declare our drive partitions instead of creating them manually.

-* Download the bare disko configuration file using:
+* Download a basic disko configuration file using:
   ```sh
   curl https://raw.githubusercontent.com/mboyea/nixos-config/main/hosts/barenix/disko.nix -o /tmp/disko.nix
   ```